Harshal6927/Harshal6927/README.md

 <strong><p align="center">I'm pursuing Bachelors degree in Information Technology.
 (In final year)</p></strong>

 <p align="center">
 ⚙️ I like working with Backend technologies<br>
-💬 Ask me about Backend web dev, Django or FastAPI<br>
 📫 How to reach me: DM me on Twitter or LinkedIn
 </p><br/>